-Make certain that the guitar is immobile in the case.
-Again, cushions or bubble wrap will do
+- Make certain that the guitar is immobile in the case.
+Again, cushions or bubble wrap will do.
+This is important.

-The case must also be secure.
+- The case must also be secure.
 Cushion the bottom of an appropriate box for the case.
 Cushion it really well!
 They like to drop boxes from the truck butt first!

-Wrapping the case in bubble wrap won’t hurt but is mostly unnecessary.
+- Wrapping the case in bubble wrap won’t hurt.

-Feel free to use very light packing material.
-Try to avoid peanuts.
-Frankly, they’re a pain in the ass.
+- Feel free to use very light packing material.

-In summary, guitar immobile in hard shell case, case immobile in box.
+In summary, guitar immobile in hard shell case, case immobile in box, well cushioned, hollows filled.